Toxoplasmosisto us, the intimate or fearful, "toxo"! A serious problem of critical gravity where hygiene is very important

-In the United States, the most common way to get infected with the toxoplasmosis parasite is to eat raw meat or un-washed fruits and vegetables.
+In the United States, The most common way to get infected with the toxoplasmosis parasite is to eat raw meat or unwashed fruits and vegetables..

 How is toxoplasmosis diagnosed?

-Your doctor will usually do a blood test to check for antibodies to this parasite.
+Your doctor will usually have a blood test to check for antibodies to this parasite.
 An antibody is a type of protein that the immune system produces when it is threatened by harmful substances.

 Antibodies detect foreign substances by their surface markers, called antigens.

-If you have already been exposed to T. gondii, antibodies will be present in your blood.
-This means that you will test positive for the antibodies.
+If you have ever been exposed to T. gondii, antibodies will be present in your blood.
+This means that you will test positive for antibodies.
 If your tests are positive, you have been infected with this disease at some point in your life.
 A positive result does not necessarily mean that you currently have an active infection.